apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/4_error.md

 ## <a id="Type_errors">Type Errors</a>

-The SQL++ compiler does type checks based on its available type information.
+The query compiler does type checks based on its available type information.
-In addition, the SQL++ runtime also reports type errors if a data model instance it processes does not satisfy the type requirement.
+In addition, the query runtime also reports type errors if a data model instance it processes does not satisfy the type requirement.

 ##### Example